ebd622/raspberry/README.md

 sudo cp -r /usr/local/lib/python2.7/dist-packages/pushbullet.py-0.11.0.dist-info .
 ```

 4. Check out the [example](examples/push_examples.py).
-Add your own access token and run the command:
+Add your own access token and a phone number where you want to send SMS-message.
+Than run the command:

 ```bash
 python3.7 push_examples.py
 ```
+You should receive notifications on your mobile

 ## Assignements
 ### Workshop 1